 Setting up vacation time as an administrator

-Setting up internal issues in JIRA and Tempo Timesheets for employees to log their time against is easy.
+Setting up internal issues and internal activities in JIRA and Tempo Timesheets for employees to log their time against is easy.
 Many organizations use internal issues for logging employee time on things like sick time, vacation time, meetings, travel time, and much more.

 Internal issues are configurable by JIRA and Tempo administrators by doing the following: